Frequently Asked Questions

 - Is health insurance required?
 And what kind of health insurance should I have?

 All students are required to have health insurance.
 Loyola offers insurance which is not covered in the cost of this program.
 If you already have health insurance that will cover your study in Chicago, you may waive out of Loyola's Student Health Insurance by providing proof of the other coverage.
 Once accepted into the program, students may choose to opt out of Loyola's insurance.
-If so, please follow the instructions:
+If you choose to opt out of the insurance, please follow the instructions:

 1. Log on to LOCUS (you will be provided with an account on LOCUS once admitted to the program);